cn0047/stash/ed/l/go/bestPractices.md

 * Use `crypto/rand` to generate keys.
 * Don't pass pointers as function arguments (just to save a few bytes).
   This advice does not apply to large structs.
-* Close the response body `defer resp.Body.Close()`.
+* Always close the response body `defer resp.Body.Close()`.
-* Read response body even the data is not important `_, err = io.Copy(ioutil.Discard, resp.Body)`
+* Always read response body even the data is not important `_, err = io.Copy(ioutil.Discard, resp.Body)`
   to avoid memory leak when reusing http connection.